stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

 so we will now use a script to achieve the same result as the first step in this tutorial.

-1. Alter the Makefile so that the `psyclone` command uses the provided `profile_trans.py` script instead of the `--profile` option (or run psyclone separately on the command line).
+1. Alter the Makefile so that the `psyclone` command that creates `psy.f90` uses the provided `profile_trans.py` script instead of the `--profile` option (or run psyclone separately on the command line).
 If you look at the script, you will see that it encloses all child nodes of the Schedule within a single profiling region.